DimaKonshin/51MVCTSCarapp/README.md

 * filter list of cars
 * you can choose car and you will see the information about car
 * you can show or hide phone information
-* you can click by button "Buy" and you will see pop up window when you can buy the car or cancel window
+* you can click by button "Buy" and you will see pop up window where you can buy the car or cancel window
 * after that you will see new string in history which will show below main window

 ## note: